techninja8/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles: This should lists the contents of a directory in a long format

 4-listmorefiles: This should lists the contents of a file, including the hidden ones

+5-listfilesdigitonly: This script prints the users directory info plus the owners of the file